Common breastfeeding myths every mom should ignore

 Hearing endless conflicting opinions and techniques for breastfeeding?
 We break some of the common myths surrounding breastfeeding so you can separate fact from fiction!

 As a new mom, you will begin producing breastmilk soon after the birth of your little one.
 Breastmilk and nursing are critical for your baby as it is their first form of sustenance in the world, capable of both providing food and nutrition, as well as building immunity and aiding growth.
 However, given the adage “it takes a village to raise a child”, there still exists various misconceptions and myths about breastfeeding and pregnancy.
 These breastfeeding myths masquerading as facts can often do more harm than good.
 Here are some of the most common breastfeeding myths you should be aware of.

 Myth 1: Many women do not produce enough breastmilk

 This is one of the most common breastfeeding myths that has been around for centuries.
 Several studies have proven that the majority of new mothers produce more than enough milk to satisfy their baby’s needs.
+In fact, production of breast milk happens on supply and demand basis.
+The more one breastfeeds, the more milk is being produced.
 In situations where newborns gain weight slowly or lose weight, the reason is not that the mother is incapable of producing milk; instead, it could be because your baby is not latching on correctly to your breast and isn’t receiving the adequate amount of breastmilk.
 Counter this by learning how to get your baby to latch on correctly.

 Myth 2: Breastfeeding hurts